-Figure 35-25—Example of APs affiliated with an AP MLD and each affiliated AP belongs to a multiple BSSID setLink
+Figure 35-25—Example of APs affiliated with an AP MLD and each affiliated AP belongs to a multiple BSSID setLink (#16550)

-Figure 35-26—Example of group addressed BU indication in Partial Virtual Bitmap field sent by an AP affiliated with AP MLD
+Figure 35-26—Example of group addressed BU indication in a Partial Virtual Bitmap field sent by an AP affiliated with AP MLD and corresponding to transmitted BSSID in a multiple BSSID set (#15642, 16551)

 35.3.15.2 Non-AP MLD receive operation for group addressed frames

-A non-AP STA affiliated with a non-AP MLD shall follow the item (e) defined in 11.2.3.7 (Receive operation for STAs in PS mode) to receive the group addressed BUs sent by its associated AP affiliated with the associated AP MLD.
+A non-AP STA affiliated with a non-AP MLD shall follow (#16852)item (e) defined in 11.2.3.7 (Receive operation for STAs in PS mode) to receive the group addressed BUs sent by its associated AP affiliated with the associated AP MLD.

 If an indication of buffered group addressed frames in the TIM element about an AP affiliated with an AP MLD is received by any non-AP STA affiliated with a non-AP MLD, the non-AP STA affiliated with the non-AP MLD that is associated with the AP and that stays awake to receive group addressed BUs shall elect to receive all group addressed frames that are scheduled for delivery on the link that the non-AP STA is operating on.

-A non-AP MLD shall filter out the group addressed MPDU with the SA field set to the MLD MAC address of the non-AP MLD.
+A non-AP MLD shall discard the group addressed MPDU with the SA field equal to the MLD MAC address of the non-AP MLD. (#16854)

-NOTE 1—Duplicate group addressed Data frames detection is performed by a non-AP STA affiliated with a non-AP MLD according to 10.3.2.14.3 (Receiver requirements).
+NOTE 1—Duplicate group addressed Data frame(#16855) detection is performed by a non-AP STA affiliated with a non-AP MLD according to 10.3.2.14.3 (Receiver requirements).

 NOTE 2—Additional and exceptional rules of group addressed frame reception for an NSTR mobile AP MLD are defined in 35.3.19 (NSTR mobile AP MLD operation).